 Line 12 State separate tax on lump-sum distributions and other addbacks - Enter the amount of any separate tax on lump-sum distributions due from Form IT-230 (attach form).
 If the credit under section 620-A is claimed, enter the amount of separate tax on lump-sum distributions due after allowance of the credit and attach Form IT-112.1, New York State Resident Credit Against Separate Tax on Lump-Sum Distributions.
 Enter any New York State tax on the S portion of an electing small business trust (ESBT).
-Also enter on this line any amount of addback of the following credits (attach all applicable credit forms):
+Also enter on this line any amount of addback of the following credits.
+Attach all applicable credit forms.

-- investment credit on early dispositions (Form IT-212); - empire zone (EZ) investment credit on early dispositions (Form IT-603); - resident credit for taxes paid to a province of Canada (Form IT-112-R); - alternative fuels credit on early dispositions (for trusts only) (Form IT-253); - farmers' school tax credit on early dispositions (Form IT-217); - investment credit financial services industry on early dispositions (Form IT-252); - EZ investment financial services industry on early dispositions (Form IT-605); - EZ capital tax credit recapture (Form IT-602); - qualified emerging technology company (QETC) capital tax credit on early dispositions (Form DTF-622); - qualified empire zone enterprise (QEZE) credit for real property taxes (Form IT-604); - low-income housing credit (Form DTF-626)
+- investment credit on early dispositions (Form IT-212) - empire zone (EZ) investment credit on early dispositions (Form IT-603) - resident credit for taxes paid to a province of Canada (Form IT-112-C) - alternative fuels credit on early dispositions (for trusts only) (Form IT-253) - farmers' school tax credit on early dispositions (Form IT-217) - investment credit financial services industry on early dispositions (Form IT-252) - EZ investment financial services industry on early dispositions (Form IT-605) - EZ capital tax credit recapture (Form IT-602)

+- qualified emerging technology company (QETC) capital tax credit on early dispositions (Form DTF-622) - qualified empire zone enterprise (QEZE) credit for real property taxes (Form IT-606) - low-income housing credit (Form DTF-626) - brownfield redevelopment tax credit (Form IT-611) - remediated brownfield real property tax credit (Form IT-612) - environmental remediation insurance credit (Form IT-613)

-Addbacks worksheet
+- Addbacks worksheet -